umdenes100/ENES100ArduinoLibrary/README.md

  * `SALT_UNPOLLUTED`
  * `SALT_POLLUTED`

-For the Debris mission, valid material types are
+For the Material mission, valid material types are

  * `PLASTIC`
  * `COPPER`